 There is a continued need for guidance on general transmission planning and keeping it up with technological evolution.
-Especially in light of a continuous migration of modern telecommunication networks towards new and future technologies (including 5G / IMT-2020), replacing traditional circuit-switched systems, guidance is needed on transmission planning with respect to heterogeneous and interconnected networks.
+Especially in light of a continuous migration of modern telecommunication networks towards new and future technologies (including 5G a), replacing traditional circuit-switched systems, guidance is needed on transmission planning with respect to heterogeneous and interconnected networks.

-With the increasing industry focus on new and future technologies (including 5G / IMT-2020), there is a need for guidance on the associated end-to-end QoS, performance and resource management issues for multimedia services (e.g. voice, video, and data) and prominent OTT applications carried by such networks, in order to ensure customer satisfaction.
-This includes interworking aspects between different networks (e.g. cellular, wireless, wireline) and packet-based technologies as well as apportionment of performance objectives between different network segments.
+With the increasing industry focus on new and future technologies (including 5G and beyond), there is a need for guidance on the associated end-to-end QoS, performance and resource management issues for multimedia services (e.g. voice, video, data or other applications) and OTT applications carried by such networks, in order to ensure customer satisfaction.
+This includes interworking aspects between different networks (e.g. cellular, wireless, wireline and also such of different generations) and packet-based technologies.

-In TDM networks, management of transmission impairments has been based on a simple but effective concept: networks have been divided into a chain of network sections and impairment budgets allocated accordingly.
-Responsibility for management of end-to-end QoS in packet networks is less defined and there are a wider range of provider techniques available to achieve end-to-end service quality.
+In traditional networks, management of transmission impairments has been based on a simple but effective concept: networks have been divided into a chain of network sections and impairment budgets allocated accordingly.
+Responsibility for management of end-to-end QoS in state-of-the-art networks (e.g. packet based ones) is less defined.
 In some cases multiple networks may be available to the end devices simultaneously.
-Services must therefore be considered as applications executed in the terminal devices, which today have an increased contribution to the quality of experience.
-Consequently the transport networks are less likely to solely achieve end-to-end QoS, but can provide sets of transport behaviours or classes, selectable by the application, which enable QoS differentiation.
+So-called services must therefore be considered as applications including the terminal devices, which have an increased contribution to the quality of experience.
+Consequently the transport networks are less likely to solely achieve end-to-end QoS, but can provide the basis for QoS differentiation.

-Performance interworking issues requiring consideration include but are not limited to:

-End-to-end multimedia performance interworking and interoperability issues, including

-– definition of interworking functions;

-– impacts of interworking functions;

-– performance objectives across multiple networks and technologies.

-With current and future technologies the differences between voice services and data services are becoming blurred.
-For transmission planning with respect to the network performance of services the point of interest is whether the connection will be transparent and what delay will occur.
-This makes it more important to study the effect of delay on data services/application.

-Issues and guidelines for transmission performance necessary to ensure high end-user satisfaction must be reconsidered in light of introduction of VoLTE and ViLTE and their interconnection with existing networks; however, voice and video services over fixed networks are also to be considered.
+Issues and guidelines for transmission performance necessary to ensure high end-user satisfaction must be reconsidered in light of introduction of voice and video services over 4G, 5G and beyond networks and their interconnection with existing networks; however, voice and video services over fixed networks are also to be considered.

 The following Recommendations, in force at the time of approval of this Question, fall under its responsibility:

-G.101, G.102, G.103, G.105, G.108, G.108.1, G.108.2, G.109, G.111, G.113, G.114, G.115, G.116, G.117, G.120, G.121, G,122, G.126, G.131, G.136, G.142, G.172, G.173, G.174, G.175, G.176, G.177, G.1028, P.11, I.352, I.354, I.358, I.359, I.371, I.378, Y.1221, Y.1222, Y.1223, Y.1530, Y.1531, Y.1542
+E.847, G.101, G.102, G.103, G.105, G.108, G.108.1, G.108.2, G.109, G.111, G.113, G.114, G.115, G.116, G.117, G.120, G.121, G,122, G.126, G.131, G.136, G.142, G.172, G.173, G.174, G.175, G.176, G.177, G.1028, G.1028.1, G.Sup61, P.11, I.352, I.354, I.358, I.359, I.371, I.378, Y.1221, Y.1222, Y.1223, Y.1530, Y.1531, Y.1542

 Question